 Children's Tribe is a diverse, educational community built on the Montessori philosophy which fosters curiosity, creativity, and critical thinking in its students.
 Our campus sits on 13 acres, and is home to a variety of farm animals.
 These animals are part of the farm curriculum.
 Students get hands-on horticulture in our on- site greenhouse and garden areas.
 Our student body is made up of preschool through eight grade.
 Our elementary and adolescent students participate in monthly community services.
-At Children's Tribe, guides follow the student's individual needs to achieve personal academic excellence and to become life-long learners who respect themselves, others and their environment.
+At Children's Tribe, guides follow the student's individual needs to achieve personal academic excellence and to become life-long learners who respect themselves others and their environment.

 Get in touch!

 - Children are given guidance from their teacher and allowed to choose an activity.
 Self-discipline is encouraged and students can explore in their own ways.